zdenekp62/Nowcasting/README.md

 The project goal is the forecast of economic indicators to provide more timely indicators of the economy.

+## Setup

+* Make sure that .Rprofile is loaded to allow access to pre-installed packages

 ## R Style Guide

 * Preference of R Notebooks over R Markdown